What should I wear to a brand photoshoot?

 In real life we see all angles and movement of your hairstyle.
 This isn’t the case with photos.
 You are only catching one angle at a time and if your hair is in a ponytail, you may look like you don’t have hair.
 An exception to this rule would be a topknot or messy bun if it is up high enough to see from the front.

 There you go!
-Five tips to help answer the question, "What should I wear to a brand photoshoot?"
+Five tips to help answer the question, “What should I wear to a brand photoshoot?”
 Please leave a comment if you have questions or extra tips that would be helpful.
+If you’d like to see more examples of what our brand photography looks like in more instances check out our portfolio page.